taginfo/taginfo/README.md

 Depending on your setup you might want to install an application server like
 * [uWSGI](https://uwsgi-docs.readthedocs.io/en/latest/) or
 * Apache2 `mod_passenger`

+If you want to create the taginfo database yourself, you need to have https://github.com/taginfo/taginfo-tools installed.
+See there for details.
+If you only want to run the UI and get the database from somewhere else, you do not need this.

 ## Data Import